There are times throughout the renovation process where a homeowner will realize that what they initially decided on is no longer what they want.

 What Isn’t a Change Order

 We will not charge for minor instances that slightly alter the schedule.
 That is simply a part of the job, and sometimes it does happen.
-It is not extreme enough to have a notable impact on our work, and it is something that we naturally account for.
+If the change is not extreme enough to have a notable impact on our work and schedule, we naturally account for that and come prepared.

 What is a Change Order?